Orania ravaka

 Orania ravaka is a species of flowering plant in the family Arecaceae.

 Range and habitat

 Orania ravaka is found only in northeastern Madagascar, around Antongil Bay, including the western Masoala Peninsula and the lowlands to the west and north.
 It is known from six locations.
-Its habitat is lowland rainforest, including ridge tops and valley bottoms, between 100 and 900 meters of elevation.
+Its habitat is lowland rainforest, including ridge tops and valley bottoms, between 100 and 900 m of elevation.

 The species is threatened by habitat loss from shifting cultivation and logging.